lhwdev/llang/book.md

 ## Cst vs Ast vs Fir

 **Cst**: lexical representation of code, mostly as-is.
-Note that tokens that may be used to determine the structure but that are no longer needed only exists in raw cst tree.
+Note that tokens that may be used to determine the structure but that are no longer needed only exists in CstRTree (cst raw tree).
 Can easily represent error tree.

 **Ast**: more abstract, lexical representation of code.
 Some type-safety (inside tooling code) is achieved here.
 Note that, in Cst we used opaque types of `Token`, `CstModifiers`, etc. which were